NuGet/NuGetDocs/NuGet.Docs/ndocs/Consume-Packages/nuget-config-File-Overview.md

 	c:\a\nuget.config
 	c:\nuget.config
 	User specific config file, %AppData%\NuGet\nuget.config.

-	Or the user specified file thru option -ConfigFile.
+	Or the user specified file thru option `-configfile`.

+### Machine Wide Config File

-Starting with NuGet 2.6, with the new config extensibility point, a new location for machine wide config files located under directory %ProgramData%\NuGet\Config are read after the user specific config file.
+Starting with NuGet 2.6, with the new config extensibility point, a new location for machine wide config files located under directory `%ProgramData%\NuGet\Config` are read after the user specific config file.
 So, the above list now becomes:

 	c:\a\b\c\\.nuget\nuget.config
 		-c:\a\b\c\nuget.config